Musicology and LaTeX

 Hence, it should be clear, what I will use when I will start my task, which stood at the beginning of this adventure: I will use LaTeX + LilyPond + harmonyli.ly.

-Overall, I am happy that I could floodlight the jungle of opportunities provided by the internet and that I found the really usable ways.
+Overall, I am happy that I could floodlight the jungle of opportunities provided by the internet and that I found really usable ways.
 Now I know, what’s going on.
-And I need not fear that I could have to change the horse during my ride and to lose the meanwhile created interims results.
+And I need not fear that I could have to change the horse during my ride and lose results that I’ve created as part of the process.

 But I wished, I had got this study by another guy instead of having to write it by myself.
 That would have saved a lot of time.
 Thus, I hope, that others can use my prework and spend the time they gain on more productive aspects of their life.